 Halloween themed wreaths

 I am one of those people that just assumed that wreaths were a festive and Christmas thing.
-However, last year I saw Stacey Solomon on Instagram decorate the front of her house with this huge autumnal wreath and to be honest I am all for it.
+However, l have seen Stacey Solomon on Instagram decorate the front of her house before with this huge autumnal wreath and to be honest I am all for it.

 Use your windows